 1. Don’t Use Salt To Melt Ice

 Winter can be harsh.
 Snow, ice, sleet, freezing rain.
 Many people in cold climes have concrete or stone walkways carved into their lawns.
 To keep these frozen avenues of egress open, people may put salt on them.
-While salt will melt ice, it also will damage the lawn when the ice dissolves and leaches into the soil.
+While salt will melt ice, it will also damage the lawn when it dissolves and leaches into the soil.
 When spring comes, brown patches of dead grass might appear where the salt has settled.
-In many cases, spring snow melt and rain often will flush the lawn of accumulated salts.
+In many cases, spring snowmelt and rain often will flush the lawn of accumulated salts.
 Within six to eight weeks, your grass may green up again.

 2. Never Scalp Your Lawn

 Cutting your lawn too short or scalping will damage the root system of the grass.
 Scalping happens when two-thirds of the leaf blade is removed, and the stem is left standing.
 Studies show that by cutting your grass high, the roots grow deeper, allowing them to take in more moisture and nutrients.
 As a result, the grass grows thicker.
 Experts caution against removing more than the top third of the grass blade.
 A taller lawn will not only blossom better than a shorter lawn, but it also will cut down on the number of weeds.